 Add the nutritional yeast, basil, lemon, garlic clove, and salt and pepper.

-Blend until the basil breaks down and the sauce is creamy, adding the water 1 tbsp at a time until you get the consistency you desire.
+Blend until the basil breaks down and the sauce is creamy, adding the water 1 tablespoon at a time until you get the consistency you desire.

 WHAT TO DO WITH THE REMAINING AVOCADO